 After the AOC is obtained and before the actual operation, the airline must:

-- obtain the Operating Norms for Foreign Air Transportation Carrier, as approved by the CAAC;
+- obtain the operating norms for foreign air transportation carriers, as approved by the CAAC;

-- file for record with the CAAC its security plan; and
+- file its security plan for the record with the CAAC; and

 - apply for slots and the price.

-As to the unscheduled flights between locations in the foreign country and China, the foreign airline must obtain the AOC and get examination and approval as per the Rules on the Examination and Approval of the Operation Certification of Foreign Public Air Transportation Carriers (CCAR-119TR-R1).
+As to unscheduled flights between locations in the foreign country and China, the foreign airline must obtain an AOC and get an examination and approval as per the Rules on the Examination and Approval of the Operation Certification of Foreign Public Air Transportation Carriers (CCAR-119TR-R1).

 In addition, foreign airlines may not engage in scheduled or unscheduled flights between two locations in China, unless for very special reasons such as rescue and relief and as approved by the CAAC.

 According to the Regulations on the Reporting, Investigation and Disposition of Work Safety Accidents by the State Council and the Provisions on Civil Aircraft Incident Investigation (CCAR-395-R2) of the CAAC, where an incident takes place, it must be immediately reported to the relevant government departments (including the Work Safety Administration Departments and the RAs) and the police, the worker's union and the People's Procuratorate.
 Contingency plans must be triggered, and efficient measures must be taken to prevent the accident from escalation and reduce casualties and property losses.

 Afterwards, investigations must be made in a timely manner and accurately to find out the truth, the reason and the loss, to summarise lessons from the accident and to propose corrective measures.
 Investigations into extraordinary serious accidents shall be undertaken by the State Council or its authorised department.